luluzhou1/alinush.github.io/_posts/2024-05-02-what-in-the-smurf-is-a-silent-setup-multiverse-unpredictable-function.md

 {: .info}
 **tl;dr:** This blog post investigates whether _threshold_ **verifiable unpredictable functions (VUFs)** can be efficiently instantiated in the **silent setup** setting, which avoids the need for an interactive, expensive and often complex [distributed key generation (DKG)](/2020/03/12/towards-scalable-vss-and-dkg.html) phase.
-We show that (1) silent setup threshold VUFs are possible from multilinear maps and (2) efficient constructions may be as hard to obtain as $n$-party non-interactive key exchange.
+We show that (1) silent setup threshold VUFs are possible from multilinear maps and (2) efficient constructions are as hard to obtain as $n$-party non-interactive key exchange; so **very hard**.
-In fact, we focus on a more general **multiverse** setting, which captures the threshold setting.
+Lastly, we focus on a more general **multiverse** setting, which captures the threshold setting.

 <!--more-->